-As some of the solar generation sites across the WPD network are due to reach the end of the operational life in the next 30 years, there may be opportunities for customers to replant with more efficient equipment, as well as utilising behind the meter storage and customer led load management schemes.
+As some of the solar generation sites across the NGED distribution network are due to reach the end of the operational life in the next 30 years, there may be opportunities for customers to replant with more efficient equipment, as well as utilising behind the meter storage and customer-led load management schemes.
 These potential changes have not been accounted for in this analysis.
+Behind-the-meter consumption of the generation was not part of this analysis, but a great consideration was given which resulted in the removal of all sites under 1MW from the analysis.